aws-samples/aws-get-started-workshop/content/03-dev/02-set-up-common-dev-network.md

 **You can change AWS account settings later:** Configuration settings of the AWS accounts you provision via Account Factory shouldn’t be considered static.
 Nearly every part of an AWS account can be changed and updated at a later date.
 See [Account Factory](https://docs.aws.amazon.com/controltower/latest/userguide/account-factory.html) for more details.
 {{% /notice %}}

-## 3. Perform Post AWS Account Creation User Configuration
+## 3. Perform post AWS account creation user configuration

 Once you create a new AWS account using Account Factory, there are several user account related tasks that you should perform to enhance the security of your environment.

-### Remove Individual Access to the New AWS Account
+### Remove individual access to the new AWS account

 Since AWS Control Tower's Account Factory automatically grants the AWS SSO user specified in the Account Factory parameters administrative access to the newly created AWS account, you should remove this individual access.
 Since you'll grant your Cloud Administrators access to the new AWS account using their AWS SSO group in a subsequent step, there's no need to leave this individual access in place.